shopware/docs/guides/plugins/apps/app-sdks/php/02-lifecycle.md

 // return the response
 ```

-So in this case, our backend gets notified of any app change, and we can track the state in our database.
+So, in this case, our backend gets notified of any app change, and we can track the state in our database.

 Next, we will look into the [Context resolving](./03-context.md).